Menu

 — Step 4.)
 You will submit your amateur radio license application and see that it has been initially accepted by our exam platform.

 — Step 5.)
-Once your amateur radio license application has been submitted, you will see a page to pay your exam fee.
-The exam fee of $15.00 and is payable by any major credit or debit card.
+Once your amateur radio license application has been submitted, you will receive an email with instructions to pay your exam fee.
+The exam fee is payable by any major credit or debit card.
 Your exam fee is non-refundable.
-You will have 72 hours to pay the exam fee or else your application will be removed from our system.
-No exceptions!
+You will have 48 hours to pay the exam fee or the system will automatically delete your application.
+If you register for an exam session and haven’t paid 48 hours before the session begins you will be deleted from the system.

-— Step 10.)
+— Step 7.)
 Upon connecting to our Zoom conference, we will guide you through bringing in your second device.
 It will not be connected right away.

-— Step 11.)
-After you have connected both devices, we will give you a URL to access the Examinee Login Page on HamExamGen.
-Once you’re connected to our Zoom conference, you must have everything closed on your computer except Zoom.
+— Step 8.)
+After you have connected both devices., you must have everything closed on your computer except Zoom.
 Nothing else should be open at this point.
 Please pay attention to the information being presented at that time.

-— Step 12.)
+— Step 9.)
 Upon being presented with the necessary information pertinent to your examination, you will go into your exam breakout room.

-— Step 15.)
+— Step 12.)
 After you have collected your CSCE, we may be available to answer any questions you have regarding amateur radio or potential study for the next class of license, if desired.
 We will also give you pointers on how to reach us after you depart the exam session.

-— Step 16.)
+— Step 13.)
 Once you have departed and after the exam session is closed, we will send you a post-session email with some links of information.
 Please check your junk or spam folder, as it may not appear in your inbox.
 Your application will be forwarded to the VEC for processing.

 Still have questions?
 Take a look at our frequently asked questions page HERE.